 The hotels in the area are top quality and offer their guests several amenities and even discounts to local attractions.
 The Comfort Inn and Suites NASA, Comfort Suites Seabrook, the Hampton Inn, La Quinta, Quality Inn Yacht Club Basin and the Spring Hill Suites Houston are just a few of the

 in the area.

 For those looking for bed and breakfast-style lodging, Seabrook has that, too.
-The Beacon Hill Guest House Bed and Breakfast, the Palm Lodge, and the Old Parsonage House are some of Seabrook’s finest B&Bs.
+The Beacon Hill Guest House Bed and Breakfast, the Pelican's Nest, and the Old Parsonage House are some of Seabrook’s finest B&Bs.